flightaware/beast-splitter/README.md

 --serial command line option lets you say where.

 beast-splitter will try to automatically determine the baud rate that the Beast is running at.
-This may take a few seconds.
+This may take a few seconds, longer if there is no traffic.
 To explicitly set the baud rate, there is a --fixed-baud command line option.

 beast-splitter will, by default, autodetect the capabilities of the Beast and allow clients to request any of the message-filtering options.
 To force